-Overview This policy is required to set out a regional approach to distribution of student support funds for Shetland Institute UHI and all academic partners in the University of the Highlands and Islands.
+Overview This policy is required to set out a regional approach to distribution of student support funds for Shetland UHI and all academic partners in the University of the Highlands and Islands.
 Purpose The policy will provide a framework for a consistent and coherent methodology for the awarding of student support funds.
 Scope This policy applies to all academic partners.
-This policy was formulated by a Policy Ownership Group, made up of practitioners from across the University of the Highlands and Islands Consultation network.
-Endorsement was received from Partnership Council, before the policy went through local consultation and approval by Institute Boards of Management and Finance and General Purpose Committee.
-Implementation Academic partners will be responsible for implementing and and Monitoring monitoring the policy.
+Consultation This policy was formulated by a Policy Ownership Group, made up of practitioners from across the University of the Highlands and Islands network.
+Endorsement was received from Partnership Council, before the policy went through local consultation and approval by College Boards and Finance and General Purposes Committee.
+Implementation and Monitoring Academic partners will be responsible for implementing and monitoring the policy.
 Analysis will be carried out of the policy's impact by staff from the Vice-Principal for Further Education's office.
-The policy reduces risk for the University and academic partners by D: 1 1 1 1 1 creating a streamlined process and reinforcing the existing staff Risk Implications community of practice.
+Risk Implications The policy reduces risk for the University and academic partners by creating a streamlined process and reinforcing the existing staff community of practice.
 Students will also benefit from a consistent approach across all partners.
-Link with Strategy This policy is linked to individual Access and Inclusion strategies and the Regional Outcome Agreement.
-Equality Impact Assessment: Assessed - No further action required.
-Impact Assessment Privacy Impact Assessment: n/a
+Link with Strategy This policy is linked to the Regional Outcome Agreement.
+Impact Assessment Equality Impact Assessment: February 2021 - No further action required.
+Privacy Impact Assessment: n/a

-1. Policy Statement
+11. Policy Statement

-- 1.1 The purpose of this policy is to outline the principles underpinning the Institute's process of assessing and distributing Student Support Funds.
+- 1.1 The purpose of this policy is to outline the principles underpinning the College's process of assessing and distributing Student Support Funds.
 The overarching aim of this policy is to ensure that as many eligible students as possible have access to funds within allocated budgets. - 1.2 Funds are distributed in compliance with the funding regulations as determined by the Scottish Funding Council and Student Awards Agency Scotland.
-Where discretion is given to the Institute to determine eligibility, this policy specifies the rationale applied.
+Where discretion is given to the College to determine eligibility, this policy and the separate Shetland UHI Student Support Funds Procedure specifies the rationale applied.

-2. Definitions
+12. Definitions

-- 2.1 Scottish Funding Council ("SFC") SFC is the national, strategic body that is responsible for funding teaching and learning provision, research and other activities in Scotland's Institutes and universities.
-SFC gives funding to Institutes and universities with guidance on how the funds should be distributed to students. - 2.2 Student Awards Agency Scotland ("SAAS") SAAS is an agency of the Scottish Government giving financial support to eligible students doing a course of higher education in the UK.
-SAAS provides the University of the Highlands and Islands with funds and guidance for distribution of the Higher Education Discretionary Fund. - 2.3 For the purposes of this policy, the following terms will be used: - 2.3.1 The Further Education Bursary will be referred to as the "Bursary Fund". - 2.3.2 The Educational Maintenance Allowance will be referred to as the "EMA". - 2.3.3 The Institute and University Childcare Funds will be referred to the "Childcare Funds". - 2.3.4 The Further Education Discretionary Fund will be referred to as the "FE Discretionary Fund". - 2.3.5 The Higher Education Discretionary Fund will be referred to the "HE Discretionary Fund". - 2.4 Further Education courses are normally up to and including Level 6 on the SCQF Framework.
+- 2.1 Scottish Funding Council ("SFC") SFC is the national, strategic body that is responsible for funding teaching and learning provision, research and other activities in Scotland's Colleges and universities.
+SFC gives funding to Colleges and universities with guidance on how the funds should be distributed to students. - 2.2 Student Awards Agency Scotland ("SAAS") SAAS is an agency of the Scottish Government giving financial support to eligible students doing a course of higher education in the UK.
+SAAS provides the University of the Highlands and Islands with funds and guidance for distribution of the Higher Education Discretionary Fund. - 2.3 For the purposes of this policy, the following terms will be used: - 2.3.1 The Further Education Bursary will be referred to as the "Bursary Fund". - 2.3.2 The Educational Maintenance Allowance will be referred to as the "EMA". - 2.3.3 The College and University Childcare Funds will be referred to the "Childcare Funds". - 2.3.4 The Further Education Discretionary Fund will be referred to as the "FE Discretionary Fund". - 2.3.5 The Higher Education Discretionary Fund will be referred to the "HE Discretionary Fund". - 2.4 Further Education courses are normally up to and including Level 6 on the SCQF Framework.
 Higher Education courses are normally Level 7 and above.

-- 3.1 The Institute will utilise the current guidance to ensure fair distribution of the Student Support Funds - 3.2 The Institute aims to distribute Student Support Funds within the conditions of the respective national policies in a fair and consistent manner to assist students who demonstrate financial need.
-The Institute undertakes to maximise the use of available funds to ensure as many students as possible benefit through the qualifying criteria.
+- 3.1 The College will utilise the current guidance to ensure fair distribution of the Student Support Funds. - 3.2 The College aims to distribute Student Support Funds within the conditions of the respective national policies in a fair and consistent manner to assist students who demonstrate financial need.
+The College undertakes to maximise the use of available funds to ensure as many students as possible benefit through the qualifying criteria.